jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 *Device tree* binaries are generated and installed that support *HDMI* (bbb-hdmi.dtb), the *4DCape 7-inch* touchscreen (bbb-4dcape70t.dtb) and the *New Haven 5-inch* touchscreen (bbb-nh5cape.dtb).
 They are easy to switch between using `/boot/uEnv.txt` and all work with the installed *Qt* binaries.

 *spidev* on SPI bus 1, *I2C1* and *I2C2* are configured for use from the *P9* header.
-The following kernel patches under `meta-bbb/recipes-kernel/linux/linux-stable-4.0.5` add this functionality
+The following kernel patches under `meta-bbb/recipes-kernel/linux/linux-stable-4.1/` add this functionality

+* 0001-spidev-Add-generic-compatible-dt-id.patch
-* 0001-Add-bbb-spi1-spidev-dtsi.patch
+* 0002-Add-bbb-spi1-spidev-dtsi.patch
-* 0002-Add-bbb-i2c1-dtsi.patch
+* 0003-Add-bbb-i2c1-dtsi.patch
-* 0003-Add-bbb-i2c2-dtsi.patch
+* 0004-Add-bbb-i2c2-dtsi.patch

 See the respective patches for the particular P9 header pins to use.

 ### Ubuntu Packages

-I've tested this build with *Ubuntu 15.04* 64-bit workstations.
+I've been building systems with this layer using *Ubuntu 15.04* 64-bit workstations.

 You'll need at least the following packages installed